-We have several Viasat services available, depending on where you live.
+We have several service options available, depending on where you live.

 Yes.
-You can use your own, or get the new Viasat WiFi Modem with built-in Wi-Fi when you order Viasat.
+You can use your own, or get the new Viasat WiFi Modem or Gateway with built-in Wi-Fi when you order Viasat Internet service.

-If you don’t have the Viasat WiFi Modem or would prefer to use a different router, any modern router will work with Viasat.
-A wireless router will allow you to create a home network with your Viasat service.
+If you don’t have the Viasat WiFi Modem/Gateway or would prefer to use a different router, any modern router will work with Viasat Internet service.
+A wireless router will allow you to create a home network with your Viasat Internet service.
 This will let you share the service wirelessly with your computer and other devices, such as tablets and smart phones.
 More detail about routers and home networks can be found here.

 Yes.
 In fact, we offer Voice, which is optimized specifically for our network and includes unlimited local and long-distance calling in the U.S. and Canada.
-Learn lots more on the Voice web page.
+Learn more on the Voice page.

-Other VoIP services usually work fine with Viasat, but you’ll likely see better results with Voice.
-Plus, with Voice, calls don’t count toward your data allowance as they would with other VoIP services.
+Other VoIP services usually work fine with Viasat Internet, but you’ll likely see better results with Voice.
+Plus, with Voice, calls don’t count toward the data you use monthly.

 A certified professional technician installs equipment and activates the Viasat Internet service at your chosen location.
-The satellite mini-dish is about 30 inches wide x 28 inches high and can be easily mounted on a roof, outside wall or in the ground.
-A cable from the dish connects to the modem which connects to your computer via a short cable.
+The satellite mini-dish is about 30 inches wide x 28 inches high and can be easily mounted on a roof, outside wall or on a pole in the ground.
+A cable from the dish connects to the modem, which connects to your computer.
 Installations typically take 2-3 hours.
 Learn more about the installation process.

 No. Installation requires a trained technician to make sure that the dish is pointed at the satellite accurately and to verify that all connections are properly made.